AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** This application is an example of fetching a read-only MySQL database view in a JPA immutable entity.

 **Key points:**\
-     - use `@Table` to point out the database view (here, the database view is available in `data-mysql.sql` file)\
+     - the database view is available in `data-mysql.sql` file\
-     - the entity used to fetch the database view is `GenreAndTitleView`
+     - the entity used to map the database view is `GenreAndTitleView.java`

 ----------------------------------------------------------------------------------------------------------------------